 - Verify that Satellite is on a version in full or maintenance support.
 For more information, see Red Hat Satellite Product Life Cycle.

-Enable and synchronize all required RHEL 7 and RHEL 8 repositories with the latest updates for RHEL 7.9 and RHEL 8.4.Note
+Enable and synchronize all required RHEL 7 and RHEL 8 repositories with the latest updates for RHEL 7.9 and the target OS version, for example RHEL 8.6.Note

-For RHEL 8 repositories, make sure to enable version 8.4 of each repository.
+For RHEL 8 repositories, make sure to enable the target OS version of each repository, for example 8.6.
 If you have enabled only the RHEL 8 version of the repositories, the in-place upgrade is inhibited.

 For example, for the Intel architecture without an Extended Update Support (EUS) subscription, enable at minimum the following repositories:

 Red Hat Enterprise Linux 7 Server - Extras (RPMs)